Skip to main content

 How do I add S-corp health insurance premiums to each payroll?

-1. Settings > Payroll Settings > Update S Corp Owner Health Insurance.
+1. Go to Payroll Settings → Update S Corp Owner Health Insurance.

-3. The effective date of this entry will be December 31st of the current year. …
+3. Set the effective date to December 31 of the current year.

 Are health insurance premiums excluded from taxable income?

-employers' spending on health insurance premiums is exempt from taxation for both employers and employees
+Yes — employer-paid health insurance premiums are excluded from taxable income for both employers and employees under current IRS rules.

 Does employer paid health insurance go on w2?

-The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan on an employee's Form W-2, Wage and Tax Statement, in Box 12, using Code DD.
+Yes — the Affordable Care Act requires employers to report the cost of employer-sponsored group health coverage on Form W-2, Box 12, with Code DD.